nhamilakis/Lexical-benchmark/README.md

         		2. the freq list of all the words in the selected transcripts
         		3. the freq list of all the words in the selected transcripts with the overlapping of CDI data

-Link to the CHILDES script: https://drive.google.com/file/d/1cGO8j0nP2J_vViaQeUjdZHTFkZfZ6J_s/view?usp=sharing
+Link to the CHILDES dataset for threshold estimation: https://drive.google.com/file/d/1cGO8j0nP2J_vViaQeUjdZHTFkZfZ6J_s/view?usp=sharing
+Link to the AO-CHILDES: https://github.com/UIUCLearningLanguageLab/AOCHILDES

 Recep_model:
 	utils.py: common functions used in compute_prob.py